Typical Romanian spinach soup with eggs and garlic. Have you ever had soup topped with a fluffy omelet?

 - 1 teaspoon butter

-Clean the fresh spinach, remove the stalks and chop the spinach roughly.
+- Clean the fresh spinach, remove the stalks and chop the spinach roughly.
 You should have approximately 800 g/ 28 oz spinach left.
-Or replace the fresh spinach with about 400 g/ 14 oz frozen spinach, a bit more or less is not crucial.

-If you choose frozen spinach, choose a variety where the spinach leaves are left whole or are only roughly chopped.
+If you use frozen spinach, choose a variety where the spinach leaves are left whole or are only roughly chopped.
+You will need about 400 g/ 14 oz frozen spinach, a bit more or less is fine.